 Wendy Swann – Research Manager

-Wendy has worked in clinical research since 2002 and has previous experience across a number of years of experience working on clinical research in older adults, children and more recently mental health, and has a diploma in clinical research.
-She is an expert on research regulations and legislation, and has vast experience of managing the quality aspects of clinical research.
-This includes ensuring that standard operating procedures are introduced and followed, organising routine MHRA GCP inspections and implementing a microsystems approach to quality improvement.
+Wendy has worked in clinical research since 2002 and has previous experience across a number of specialities including older adults and paediatrics.
+She has up-to-date knowledge of research regulations and legislation, and has experience of the quality management aspects of clinical research.
+This includes ensuring standard operating procedures are maintained and followed, organising routine MHRA GCP inspections and implementing quality improvement and microsystems approaches to quality improvement.

-Wendy oversees the running of the research office and is responsible for commercial clinical trials and grant application finances.
-She is also involved in developing research champion, recruiting patient research ambassadors and service user involvement.
+Wendy oversees the running of the research office and is also lead for commercial clinical trials and grant application finances.
+She is also involved with research champions and service user involvement.
 Wendy holds a diploma in clinical research.

 Telephone: 0114 2716605